Personal Consumption Expenditures (PCE)

 Personal consumption expenditures (PCE)

-include household expenditures and is frequently referred to as consumer spending.
+include household expenditures and are frequently referred to as consumer spending.

 Personal consumption expenditures include durable goods, nondurable goods, and services.
 Durable goods last for at least three years.
 Examples of durable goods include home appliances, automobiles, furniture, sporting goods, and jewelry.
 Nondurable goods are consumed within three years.
 Included are perishable goods such as milk, which must be consumed shortly after buying.
 Other items are considered nondurable because they are normally used within three years.
 Clothing and disposable diapers are examples.
 Approximately ten percent of household expenditures in the United States are for durable goods, 30 percent for nondurable goods, and a whopping 60 percent for services.
 A service is an intangible act that a consumer or business is willing to purchase.
 An accountant preparing tax returns, a doctor providing medical help, a social worker caring for disadvantaged youth, and a taxi driver offering transportation are examples of individuals offering services.
 Since services are intangible they cannot be transferred and must be consumed and delivered at the same time.